Transverse Doppler effect and parameter estimation of LISA three-body systems: Priors

 \section{Priors}

 We summarize in Table \ref{tab:priors parameters MCMC 10^7} the choices of prior for the events.
-For high periods of the outer period $P_3$, the prior range has to be carefully chosen: if the boundaries are too far, the chains do not converge within a reasonable computation time, if the prior domain is too small, the posterior has support outside of it and the uncertainties are underestimated.
-We have verified that the prior bounds chosen here do not affect the given uncertainties.
+For high periods of the outer period $P_3$, the prior range has to be carefully chosen: if the boundaries are too far apart, the chains do not converge within a reasonable computation time, if the prior domain is too small, the posterior has support outside of it and the uncertainties are underestimated.
+In order to assert that the choice of a limited prior range does not affect our results, we additionally perform a parameter estimation with larger prior range.
+We focus on a binary with an outer period of $P_3 = 20\,{\rm yr}$ around a SMBH with mass $m_3 = 10^8\,\msun$.
+Table \ref{tab: wide and narrow priors} compare the prior boundaries for a wide and narrow prior choice.
+Note that due to the increased parameter space in the wide prior case the number of MCMC steps was increased to 250.000.
+Fig.~\ref{fig: comparison wide and narrow priors} shows the resulting posterior distribution.
+The two posteriors are similar, and we conclude that the estimated uncertainties remain unaffected by the prior choice (assuming it does not cut-off the support of the true posterior).